hawkeye-e/COM3D2_CustomEventLoader/README.md

 <br>
 Please note that there is no event attached in this mod.
 You will need the Custom Event Editor to create them or get the event zip files shared by others.<br>

-For the tools to create custom events, please refer to (https://github.com/hawkeye-e/COM3D2_CustomEventEditor)
+For the tools to create custom events, please refer to [Custom Event Editor](https://github.com/hawkeye-e/COM3D2_CustomEventEditor)